sebringj/kitgui-npm/README.md

 ## License

-This npm is dual licensed under the MIT and GPL licenses.
+This kitgui node packjage is dual licensed under the MIT and GPL licenses.

 The KitGUI.com is privately owned by Emerald Code Inc.